 The Dell Latitude 9410 is a fantastic business laptop that delivers a true all-day lifespan on a single charge.
 Dell’s notebook lasted an impressive 16 hours and 54 minutes in our battery life tests, placing it second only to the Dell Latitude 9510’s record-setting 18+ hour lifetime.
 This is great for those who work on the go and means you’ll be able to make the most of the Latitude 9410’s 10th Gen Intel CPU for longer stretches — without having to reach for the charging cable.

-However, there’s more to the Latitude 9410 than its impressive battery life and strong performance.
-A built-in IR camera and fingerprint sensor offer a decent level of protection when paired with Dell’s suite of onboard security options, and a MIL-STD-810G certification means the device itself is protected from shock damage from falls of up to four feet, and exposure to dust and harsh environments.
+However, there’s more to the Latitude 9410 than its impressive battery life and capable performance.
+A built-in IR camera and fingerprint sensor offer premium protection when paired with Dell’s suite of onboard security options, and a MIL-STD-810G certification means the device itself is protected from up to four feet of shock damage, and exposure to dust and harsh environments.

 See our full Dell Latitude 9410 2-in-1 review.

-This 4K workhorse is capable of lightning-fast processing and performed amazingly well against strong competition in our CPU performance.
-During the Laptop Mag battery life test, the Precision 7550 flew by the 6 hours and 30 minutes average for workstations with an impressive time of 8:45.
+This 4K workhorse is capable of lightning-fast processing that performed amazingly well against the closest competition in our CPU performance.
+During the Laptop Mag battery life test, for example, the Precision 7550 flew by the 6-hour-and-30-minute average for workstations with an impressive time of 8:45.
 If you’re looking to do some serious computing you’ll need a serious machine, and with an impressive amount of configuration options available, the Dell Precision 7550 could become your tailor-made powerhouse.

 See our full Dell Precision 7550 review.

-The XPS 13 2-in-1 is very much how it sounds.
-Take as much of the style, quality and power of the XPS 13 and put it into convertible form.
-What you end up with is a high-performance, ultrathin 2-in-1 with the power of Intel’s 11th Gen Tiger Lake CPUs and Iris Xe graphics at its fingertips.
-However, such a move isn’t without its compromises.
-The Dell XPS 13 2-in-1 inherits the XPS 13’s lack of legacy ports by offering only two Thunderbolt 4 connections, and its Maglev keyboard doesn’t quite manage to make the same impact as the one found on Dell’s XPS notebook.
+The XPS 13 2-in-1 is what you might expect when you take the style, quality and power of the XPS 13 and cram it into convertible form.
+What you end up with is a high-performance, ultrathin 2-in-1 with the power of Intel’s 11th Gen Tiger Lake CPUs and Iris Xe graphics at your fingertips.
+However, the Dell XPS 13 2-in-1 inherits the XPS 13’s lack of legacy ports by offering only two Thunderbolt 4 connections, and its Maglev keyboard doesn’t quite manage to make the same impact as the one found on Dell’s XPS notebook.

-In almost all other ways the Dell XPS 13 2-in-1 is faithful to the XPS name.
-The latest revision includes an IR camera and an improved battery life that fell just short of 11 hours in our testing (lasting roughly an hour longer than the premium laptop average of 9 hours and 52 minutes).
+In almost every other way, however, the Dell XPS 13 2-in-1 is faithful to the XPS name.
+The latest revision includes an IR camera and improved battery life that fell just short of 11 hours in our testing — roughly an hour longer than the premium laptop average of 9 hours and 52 minutes.
 The Dell XPS 13 2-in-1 might not be the best convertible on the market, facing stiff competition from the likes of HP and Lenovo, but it is the best convertible available under the Dell brand, taking an already impressive machine and further bolstering its versatility.

 See our full Dell XPS 13 2-in-1 (2020) review.